ImperialCollegeLondon/ReCoDE-Hamiltonian-Systems-Jax/docs/06-Defining-your-own-Hamiltonian-system.md

 # Defining your own Hamiltonian system

 One of the goals of this ReCoDE is being able to implement a new Hamiltonian systems.
 In our framework, this can be done by creating a new dynamical system class that inherits from the `Dynamics` class defined in `dynamics.py`.
-We will describe step-by-step how to define a new Hamiltonian system and will show how to implement the N-body system in the next chapter.
+You're invited to follow along and implement your own Hamiltonian system as an exercise.

 ## 1. Creating a new dynamical systems file